 Switch to Recycled Paper and Green Ink

 Printing documents can eat up a lot of resources, and it can cost you a pretty penny as well.
-Then again, if you look into green printers, which consume less energy and ink, use recycled paper and eco-friendly ink, you can make a difference.
+Then again, if you look into green printers, which consume less energy and ink, and use recycled paper and eco-friendly ink, you can make a difference.
 Be sure to lower printer usage as much as possible, because you can easily scan your signature and send it virtually, rather than having to print it and fax it over to clients.

 Upgrade Your Computer

 Utilize new technology when you have an opportunity, as it will use less energy but will provide more quality.
-SSD hard drives are the best solution for swapping out old ones, which used up a lot of power and could get broken easily.
+SSD hard drives are the best solution for swapping out old ones, which use up a lot of power and could get broken easily.

 Do Not Just Throw Away Your Old Computer

 If you are unsure what to do with your computer, be sure not to throw it away.
-The materials used to make computers will take an enormous time span, and they might ooze dangerous chemicals into the environment.
+The materials used to make computers will take an enormous period, and they might ooze dangerous chemicals into the environment.
 Make sure to safely dispose of them, or better yet, find a way to recycle old parts.
 This way, some of the old gear can be decomposed and repurposed, making it cheaper and easier to make new ones.

 Going green with electrical units will take some imagination and effort but in the end, you can make it happen, without having to spend a lot of money.
 Simple solutions can go a long way, and you should utilize them as much as you can to help lower your computer’s power consumption.
 In the end, you will be able to drastically cut back on how much resources your computer uses, and in the meantime you can also improve its efficiency.